Alex Bennett (broadcaster): San Francisco

 Bennett was asked to do a tryout week at a radio station in his native San Francisco.
 With the tryout a success, he was signed to host a morning show for album-oriented rock (AOR) station 106.1 KMEL, teaming up with newsman Joe Regelski.
 While at KMEL, Bennett's mother, Ruth, achieved fame as the world's oldest AOR disk jockey when she hosted a Sunday night countdown show on KMEL from 1982 to 1983.
 After Bennett's departure, Ruth continued at KMEL for a year.
 Ruth died in 2005 at the age of 100.

 The Alex Bennett Show left KMEL when he was offered a lucrative deal and unprecedented creative freedom at a competitor station.
 Bennett and Regelski signed to do the morning show on 98.9 KQAK "The Quake" (now KSOL) where they remained for two years.
 Bennett left KQAK for modern rock outlet 105.3 KITS ("Live 105"), where he did two stints.

 As a regular staple, the shows in San Francisco featured local and national comedians in front of a live studio audience.
 Performers Bob Goldthwait, Whoopi Goldberg, Dana Carvey, Ray Romano, Margaret Cho and Jay Leno were among the guests on Bennett's program, which influenced the next generation of Bay Area comedians.
 Bennett also would do road shows such as "Breakfast with Bennett" and "Supper with Schwarzmann" which featured live stand-up comedy stars, musical acts and a live house band.
 Bennett also produced a number of sold out live comedy shows.
 During the 1980s, Bennett was the original host of public television's "Comedy Tonight."
 In the 1990s won a local San Francisco Emmy Award for his work on "Log On TV" on KGO-TV 7.

 Bennett was fired after a few years at Live 105, but was back after nine months.
 During that time he moved to Miami and hosted a talk show on local AM talk station 610 WIOD.
 He considered that move a sour experience due to it being an AM station and with considerable restrictions on his freedom to talk.

 CBS Radio then bought KITS and paid off the remainder of Bennett's contract with WIOD Miami so he could return to Live 105 to again host mornings.
 Bennett remained at Live 105 until July 1997.
 CBS Radio had a desire to put its own syndicated Howard Stern Show on the station.
 Until then, Stern was heard in the Bay Area on San Jose-based 98.5 KOME, but did not have a clear signal in all parts of San Francisco.
-Bennett was replaced by Johnny Steele after he left KITS, who in turn was replaced by Howard Stern the following year.
+Bennett was fired in the middle of a live show being broadcast from Walnut Creek, California and was subsequently replaced by Johnny Steele, who tanked the ratings of the show and was then replaced by Howard Stern the following year.
 Coincidentally, both Stern and Bennett would later be co-workers at SiriusXM satellite radio.